 The TAMS Center offers different training courses that focus on a variety of topics related to ambient and indoor air quality monitoring.
 To date, over 1,900 Tribal professionals have been trained by the TAMS Center, representing 298 Tribes.
 The TAMS Center also maintains a collection of well maintained and calibrated, EPA-owned monitors available on loan to Tribal air programs.

 NTAA creates work groups to focus on various air quality issues.
-Currently active work groups include the Alaska Air Work Group and the Wildfire Smoke Work Group.
+Currently active work groups include the Alaska Air Work Group and the Wildfire/Wood Smoke Work Group.

 This link provides contacts in EPA’s Headquarters and Regional Offices specifically trained on tribal air quality issues.